Phi Mu Alpha Sinfonia: National Council

 As established by the fraternity's first national constitution, the highest governing body within the fraternity was known as the Supreme Governing Council, the members of which were the supreme (national) officers and one supreme councilman from each chapter, usually its president.
 This was the body that conducted business at each national convention, and it could also conduct business by mail ballot between conventions if necessary.
 The fraternity moved to the present National Assembly format with delegates being the members of the NEC, the PGs, and one collegiate member from each province (now the CPR) in 1964 at the same time that it moved from biennial to triennial conventions.
-The National Council as a governing body was retained, but only for actions required between conventions that are outside the jurisdiction of the National Executive Committee (e.g., amending the National Constitution).
-The National Council in its present form consists of the members of the NEC, the PGs, and the president or his designee of each collegiate chapter.
+The National Council, as a governing body, was retained, but only for actions required between conventions that are outside the jurisdiction of the National Executive Committee (e.g., amending the National Constitution).
+The National Council currently consists of the members of the NEC, the PGs, and the president or his designee of each collegiate chapter.